cosmos/cosmos-sdk/docs/spec/lcd/loadbalance.md

 3. The system reliability will decrease.
 4. As the full node may belong to other people or associates, they may deny too frequent access from a single client.
 ```
 It is very urgent to solve this problems.
 Here we consider to import load balancing into LCD.
 By the help of load balancing, LCD can distribute millions of requests to a set of full nodes.
-Thus the load of each full node won't be too heavy and the unavailable full nodes will be wipped out of query list.
+Thus the load of each full node won't be too heavy and the unavailable full nodes will be wiped out of query list.
 In addition, the system reliability will increase.

 ## Design
 This module need combine with client to realize the real load balancing.
 It can embed into the `HTTP`(Loc:"github.com/tendermint/tendermint/rpc/lib/client/httpclient.go").
 In other words，we realize the new httpclient based on `HTTP`.